kiquetal/assignments/lesson27.md

 7- I hate seeing your dirty clothes on the floor.

-I wish I didn't see your dirty clothes on the floor
+I wish you wouldn't leave your dirty clothes on the floor

 8- After living in London for a year I still find driving on the left difficult.